zhoupeikun/emacs.d/README.md

 # A reasonable Emacs config

-This is my emacs configuration tree, continually used and tweaked since 2000, and it may be a good starting point for other Emacs users, especially those who are web developers.
+This is my emacs configuration tree based on [purcell's](https://github.com/purcell/emacs.d), continually used and tweaked since 2000, and it may be a good starting point for other Emacs users, especially those who are web developers.
 These days it's somewhat geared towards OS X, but it is known to also work on Linux